projectiota/electrolink/iota-link-protocol.md

 `int channel` - PWM channel number (0-2)

-`int high_time` - PWM signal high time in microseconds.
+`int highTime` - PWM signal high time in microseconds.
 16 bit value (0-65535) for PWM0 and 32bit value for PWM1.
 This value should be less than PWM period or undefined behavior might occur.

 JSON:
 ```
 {
   "jsonrpc": "2.0",
   "method": "pwmSet",
-  "params": [<pwmNb>, <channlel>, <high_time>],
+  "params": [<pwmNb>, <channlel>, <highTime>],
   "id": <msgId>
 }
 ```